mgoktas/Resume/README.md

 </a >
 </div>

--Create QR codes
+- Create QR codes
-*Stick to your key item
+* Stick to your key item
-+Find your lost items easily
++ Find your lost items easily